DecentralizedDerivatives/MineableOracle/InDepthOverview.md

         }
     }
 ```
-2. Other users who want the same API data, pay or ‘tip’ this data series so miners are further incentivized to mine it.
-If the API has already been requested, the <b>requestData</b> function will automatically add to the previously submitted query to create a pool and push the query up to queue.
+2. Other users who want the same API data, they an pay or ‘tip’ this data series so miners are further incentivized to mine it.
+If the API has already been requested, the <b>requestData</b> function will automatically add to the previously submitted query to create a pool and help push the query up the queue.

 3. Every 10 minutes, the Oracle provides a new challenge along with the data series for miners to mine.